zksecurity/mina-credentials/spec/spec.md

 # Technical Specification for Mina Credentials

 This document is a low-level technical specification for the Mina Credentials system.
-It is intended as document for the accompanying codebase and implementators.
+It is intended as documentation for the accompanying codebase and implementers.
-It does not include security proofs or motivations for the design choices, see the RFC for such discussions.
+It does not include security proofs or motivations for the design choices;
+see the RFC for such discussions.

 # Metadata